skulpturenz/documentation/architecture-design-records/landing-skulpture-xyz.md

 There are many website builders available for the frontend such as Squarespace and Wix which allows for WYSIWYG editing of the frontend.
 In this case [Astro](https://astro.build) was chosen instead primarily due to familiarity which eases maintenance and using a code first approach also makes versioning changes simpler.

+Enquiries are stored in a Google Sheet and any associated files are stored on Google Drive so that it is easy to work with.

 ### Quality goals
 - Maintainability: It should be simple to adapt and update designs
 - Efficient: Expected and should be able to handle a potentially large amount of traffic
+- Accessible: Data should be easy to access, and work with

 ### Stakeholders
 - [Naveen Mathew](mailto:naveen@skulpture.xyz)